When the Daltons Rode

 When the Daltons Rode is a 1940 American Western film directed by George Marshall and starring Randolph Scott, Kay Francis and Brian Donlevy.
 Based on the 1931 book of the same name by Emmett Dalton, a member of the Dalton Gang, and Jack Jungmeyer Sr., the film also includes a fictional family friend who tries to dissuade the Dalton brothers from becoming outlaws.

 Plot

+The film opens with the Old-Timer talking to Tod Jackson, setting the background of the story.
+Tod doesn't want a history lesson, he just wants to know where the Dalton's live.

 The Dalton brothers, law-abiding farmers, move to Kansas from Missouri to begin a new life.
-Bob Dalton meets lawyer Tod Jackson and persuades him to defend his kin Ben Dalton in a court case against a corrupt land-development company.
+Bob Dalton persuades Tod, a childhood friend and now a lawyer, to defend his kin Ben Dalton in a court case against a corrupt land-development company.

 A melee erupts during the trial and the Daltons shoot their way out of the courtroom.
-Cronies of the land developers and the press portray the brothers negatively.
+Cronies of the land developers and the press portray the brothers as vicious criminals.
 Ben is shot in the back.
-Unable to live lawfully, the Daltons rob a stagecoach and their reputation as dangerous outlaws spreads.
+Unable to live lawfully, the Daltons rob a stagecoach, and their reputation as dangerous outlaws spreads.

-Tod has fallen in love with Bob Dalton's fiancée Julie.
-He urges the Daltons to change their ways, but they defy him and pull one more bank job in Kansas.
-Bob and Grat are killed there, as are two other members of the gang, but Emmett survives.